 - Applications should highlight numbers of days worked at sea (paid or voluntary)

 Prior to deployment, the following certificates must be obtained:

 - A Personal Survival Techniques or Basic Sea Survival certificate recognised by the International Convention on Standards of Training and Watchkeeping for Seafarers (STCW 95), or a national equivalent, awarded by an accredited organisation;

-- An ENG-1 or equivalent seafarer’s Medical certificate, awarded by an accredited physician.
+- An ENG-1 or equivalent seafarer’s Medical certificate, awarded by an accredited physician;

+Sea survival certificate validity is 5 years of issue date or the before the expiry date, whichever is sooner.
+Seafarer’s medical validity is within 2 years of issue date or before the expiry date, whichever is sooner.
 Certificates exceeding the above minimum standards, such as BOSIET sea survival or UKOOA Offshore Medical certificates, will also be accepted.

 Prior to deployment, the following immunisations must be obtained or in date:

 - Diphtheria, Tetanus, Pertussis (DTP or Revaxis Polio)

 Still Interested in this post?
 Here is how you can get involved:

 Applicants accepted for training will need to provide copies of relevant qualifications upon request.
 Copies of your Sea Survival and Medical certificates must be provided before deployment